subquery/documentation/docs/quickstart/quickstart_chains/ethereum-chainlink.md

 # Ethereum Quick Start - Chainlink (Medium)

+[Chainlink](https://chain.link/) is a groundbreaking decentralized oracle network that empowers smart contracts to interact with real-world data seamlessly.
+At the heart of Chainlink's capabilities lies its [Data Feeds](https://chain.link/data-feeds), an essential component that bridges the gap between blockchain and external data sources.

 ## Goals

-Welcome to the world of [Chainlink](https://chain.link/), a groundbreaking decentralized oracle network that empowers smart contracts to interact with real-world data seamlessly.
-At the heart of Chainlink's capabilities lies its [Data Feeds](https://chain.link/data-feeds), an essential component that bridges the gap between blockchain and external data sources.

-This guide serves as your gateway to a comprehensive guide on setting up a SubQuery indexer specifically tailored for Chainlink Data Feeds.
+This guide serves as your gateway to a comprehensive guide on setting up a SubQuery indexer specifically tailored to index data from Chainlink Data Feeds.
 Our mission is to provide you with a detailed, step-by-step journey through the indexer setup process.
 We'll delve deep into the necessary configurations and explore the intricacies of the underlying logic.
 By the end of this guide, you'll have a clear understanding of how to index data for a complex oracle network like Chainlink.

+This project is an excellent example of [SubQuery's Dynamic Data sources](../../build/dynamicdatasources.md).
+Chainlink has a `ChainlinkFeedRegistry`, a factory contract that creates other chainlink aggregator contracts.
+It also gives a real life example of how you can use SubQuery's contract type-generation to access contract functions on the ABI smart contracts.

 ## Setting Up the Indexer

 In this ChainLink indexing project, our primary focus centers on configuring the indexer to exclusively capture logs originating from two specific categories of Chainlink smart contracts:

-1. **ChainlinkFeedRegistry** (contract address: `0x47Fb2585D2C56Fe188D0E6ec628a38b74fCeeeDf`): This contract empowers you to retrieve Chainlink data feeds directly from asset addresses, eliminating the need to be aware of the feed contract addresses.
+1. `ChainlinkFeedRegistry` (contract address: `0x47Fb2585D2C56Fe188D0E6ec628a38b74fCeeeDf`): This contract empowers you to retrieve Chainlink data feeds directly from asset addresses, eliminating the need to be aware of the feed contract addresses.
 Essentially, it functions as a smart contract that maps all data feeds.

-2. **Data Feed Aggregator Contracts**: These contracts represent individual data feeds.
+2. Data Feed Aggregator Contracts: These contracts represent individual data feeds.

-For a more comprehensive understanding of how these fundamental mechanisms operate, you can consult the official [ChainLink documentation](https://docs.chain.link/data-feeds/feed-registry).
+For a more comprehensive understanding of how these fundamental mechanisms operate, you can consult the official [Chainlink documentation](https://docs.chain.link/data-feeds/feed-registry).

 ::: warning Important
 We suggest starting with the [Ethereum Gravatar example](./ethereum-gravatar).
 The Ethereum Chainlink Data Feeds project is a bit more complicated and introduces some more advanced concepts